|

 Pac-Man

-the dots on a large scrolling playfield.
-Jr. Pac-Man is a complete and
+on a large scrolling playfield.
+Jr. Pac-Man is a complete

 | |